 (MR Ch.3 s.2)

-Upon completion of the reliable integration activities described above, the market participant will receive an invoice from the IESO to cover the total costs and expenses incurred by the IESO in conducting these activities.
+Invoices may be issued on an ad hoc basis, as determined by the IESO.
+Upon completion of the reliable integration activities described above, the market participant will receive a final invoice from the IESO to cover the total costs and expenses incurred by the IESO.
 Such invoice shall be considered to create an obligation under the market rules to pay the amount specified therein and such amount may, without prejudice to any other manner of recovery available at law, be recovered accordingly.

 The market participant shall, within 10 business days, pay to the IESO all amounts owing under an invoice submitted to it by the IESO pursuant to this market manual.
+If the total costs and expenses in the final invoice are less than the deposit amount, the IESO will issue a refund for the difference.

 For further certainty, the market participant is responsible for the payment of, and shall pay, any and all invoiced amounts of HST resulting from the IESO’s performance of the reliable integration activities described in this market manual.
 “HST” means excise tax, harmonized sales tax, or goods and services tax, imposed under the Excise Tax Act (Canada) or any provincial or territorial legislation imposing sales tax, harmonized sales tax or goods and services tax.